Identify mantas with Manta Trust

 How do you photograph a manta to identify it?

-First of all, the basic instructions for approaching a manta ... stay calm, don't make any sudden movements and when it flies over you, try to hold back your bubbles!
+First of all, basic instructions for approaching a manta ... stay calm, don't make any sudden movements and when it flies over you, try to hold back your bubbles!

 The black patterns that stingrays have on their bellies allow each individual to be identified as unique in the same way as human fingerprints.